AILab-CVC/VideoCrafter/README.md

-# VideoCrafter：A Toolkit for Text-to-video Generation and Editing
+# VideoCrafter：A Toolkit for Text-to-Video Generation and Editing

 ## 🔆 Introduction